Lbelus/CoderCloudEnv/README.md

 - If on ``windows`` open ``Powershell`` and type in :
     - ssh root@server_Ip_Adress
         - Password
-        - or setup an ssh key : https://www.linuxbabe.com/linux-server/ssh-windows
+        - or setup an SSH key : https://www.linuxbabe.com/linux-server/ssh-windows

 Alternative to kamatera :